valancej/documentation/_general/integrations/ghostinspector.md

 [Ghost Inspector](https://ghostinspector.com/docs/integration/codeship/) lets you write and run UI and browser tests as part of your builds without configuring local servers and managing your own browsers.

+By using Ghost Inspector you can easily test your UI without complex browser testing overhead.

 [Their documentation](https://ghostinspector.com/docs/) does a great job of providing more information, in addition to the setup instructions below.

 ## Codeship Pro